Asabeneh/React-For-Everyone/readme.md

 ![launched](images/cleaned_launched.png)

-Now, lets create Header.js, Main.js, Footer.js component inside the components directory.
-And all the CSS to App.css.
+Now, lets create Header.js, Main.js, Footer.js component inside the components directory and move all the components we created in the previous section to their corresponding component file.
+And all the CSS to App.css fille.
 Finally, you will get this.
 You will get the code on [first-react-app](https://github.com/Asabeneh/React-For-Everyone/tree/master/first-react-app) folder.

 ![First react app](images/first_react_app.png)

 We developed a very simple react application but this application can be changed to a portfolio or a blog.
-Let us change to blog.
+Let us change to a small blog.
 Let us call the name of the react project, blog.
 Let make use of the code we did on the first-react-app folder.

 ## Events